dedis/popstellar/be1-go/README.md

    It then spares time for everyone.

 3. Got comments on your PR ?
 Great.
-To help the reviewer please do NOT resolve conversations, as it helps the reviewer check if its comments have been addressed (or not).
+To help the reviewer please do NOT resolve conversations, as it helps the reviewer check if his/her comments have been addressed (or not).
 You can use the 👍 reaction on the comment if you need to keep track of your progress, or comment them if discussion is needed.
    Additionally, when you address comments, make a single commit with a title